crystalwanyulee/data_science_projects/readme.md

 # About

 Hi, I am a savvy technical analyst with 4-year experience in data analytics and 2-year experience in fast-paced startup environments.
-Proficient in SQL, Python, dbt, and various BI tools, including Tableau and Metabase.
+Proficient in SQL, Python, dbt, and various BI tools, such as Tableau and Metabase.

-This portfolio is a compilation of all the data science and data analysis projects I have done for academic, self-learning and hobby purposes.
+This portfolio is a compilation of all the data science and data analysis projects I have done for work, academic, self-learning and hobby purposes.

+•	Database: BigQuery, MySQL, PostgreSQL, MongoDB
-**Software:** SQL, Python, R, MySQL, Tableau
+•	Programming: SQL/dbt, Python, R, JavaScript

-**Skills:** Data Modeling, Data Transformation and Cleaning, ETL, Web Scraping, Data Wrangling, Data Visualization, Predictive Modeling, Machine Learning Text Analysis, Natural Language Processing
+•	Data Engineering: dbt, Airbyte, Fivetran, Airflow, Spark 	•	BI Tools: Tableau, Metabase, Google Data Studio
+•	Product & Marketing: Segment, fullstory, Jira, Google Ads, Google Analytics

 # Data Apps